 - 6 cups (680 g) powdered sugar, sifted

 - 1 tbsp vanilla extract (or seeds from one vanilla bean, 1 tbsp vanilla bean powder, or 1 tbsp vanilla bean paste)

 FOR THE CAKE:

 - Preheat oven to 350°.
-Line the bottom of two 8-inch round cake pans with parchment paper and spray with nonstick spray on paper and sides of pans.
+Line the bottom of three 6-inch cake pans with parchment paper and spray with nonstick spray on paper and sides of pans.
 Set aside.

-- Whisk flour, cornstarch, baking powder, and salt in medium bowl.
+- Whisk flour, cornstarch, baking powder, and salt in a medium bowl.
 Set aside.
-Combine milk, half and half, and vanilla extract in liquid measuring cup and set aside.

-- Reduce speed to low and add eggs, one at a time.
+- Reduce speed to low and add egg whites, one at a time.
 Stop mixer and scrape bottom and sides of bowl.
 Add flavorings and oil and beat to combine.

-- Right before scooping batter into pans, add ½ cup sprinkles to batter and gently fold throughout.
-Pour batter into pans.
-Bake for about 50-55 minutes, or until cakes spring back when touched lightly, or a toothpick inserted into center comes out mostly clean with only a few crumbs clinging to it (but no wetness).
+- Right before scooping batter into pans, add ½ cup sprinkles to the batter and gently fold throughout.
+Scoop batter into pans.
+Bake for about 30-32 minutes, or until cakes spring back when touched lightly, or a toothpick inserted into center comes out mostly clean with only a few crumbs clinging to it (but no wetness).
 If cakes still aren't done at this point, keep checking at 2-minute intervals.

 FOR THE BUTTERCREAM:

-- Place butter in bowl of stand mixer (or large bowl with handheld mixer) and using the flat (beater) blade, beat until creamy, about 2 minutes.
+- Place butter in the bowl of stand mixer (or a large bowl with a handheld mixer) and using the flat (beater) blade, beat until creamy, about 2 minutes.

-- With mixer on low, slowly add sifted powdered sugar, one cup at a time, until all of the sugar has been added.
+- With mixer on low, slowly add sifted powdered sugar until all of the sugar has been added.
 Add vanilla extract and combine.
 Scrape sides and bottom of mixer.
 Turn mixer up to medium high and beat until light in color and texture, about 5-6 minutes.